 Director of Football Recruitment

-Ewan Chester joined City for a second stint at Carrow Road this summer following his previous spell at the Canaries as Chief Scout from May 2010 to August 2011.
+Ewan Chester joined City for a second stint at Carrow Road in the summer of 2012 following his previous spell at the Canaries as Chief Scout from May 2010 to August 2011.

-After just over a year at Norwich City, Chester joined Chris Hughton’s backroom staff at Birmingham City in September 2011 and now teams up with the Canaries' boss once again.
+After just over a year at the Club, Chester joined Chris Hughton’s backroom staff at Birmingham City in September 2011 and followed Hughton to Carrow Road a year later.

 Chester is to leave the Canaries at the end of August 2014.